lordaris/pos/readme.md

 - **DiscountPrice:** This sets a new fixed price for the product.
 If active, this price should be used instead of the regular price.
 - **BuyGet:** This promotion has two fields: the number of items the customer needs to buy (`BuyQuantity`) and the number of items the customer gets for free (`GetQuantity`).
 The system should detect the quantity of products bought and adjust the total price accordingly by discounting the price of the free products.
 - **StartDate** and **EndDate** should be sent as ISO 8601 (`2024-07-01t14:00:00Z`).
 That can be achieved using "toISOString()" method in the client.

-TODO: Update this when the middleware is created
-The user update doesn't ask for the old password to modify the user nor its password, as it's intended to be used for administrators and not the actual user itself.
-It should be protected via middleware checking for the role permissions.

 ---